brendancooley/imps2019/README.md

-# Introduction to Mathematics for Political Scientists
+# Introduction to Mathematics for Political Science

 Department of Politics, Princeton University, Summer 2018